gillohner/dezentralschweiz_bot/README.md

 # Dezentralschweiz Bot

-The **Dezentralschweiz Bot** is a Telegram bot designed to provide users with information about upcoming meetups in the decentralized Swiss community.
+The **Dezentralschweiz Bot** is a Telegram bot designed to provide users with information about upcoming meetups in the Dezentralschweiz community.
 It fetches events from various relays using the Nostr protocol and displays them in a user-friendly format.

 ## Features